Counterfeit Goods: 4 Ways to Avoid Buying a Phony Product Online

 Whether you're buying a purse, pills, Christmas lights or an extension cord online, make sure it's the real thing or you might regret it.

-In a recent article on counterfeit goods, Consumer Reports noted, "As the world has grown smaller, more and more foreign-made goods are hitting our shores.
+In an article on counterfeit goods, Consumer Reports noted, "As the world has grown smaller, more and more foreign-made goods are hitting our shores.
 Among them, a flood of fakes, fueled in part by the Internet and the ease with which we can buy products directly."

 You may be thinking: What’s the big deal if you accidentally buy a knockoff?

 “If the product is something that you put in your mouth, like medication, or if it’s something you plug in, you are in danger of injuring yourself or someone in your family,” says John Drengenberg, consumer safety director at UL.
 For example, counterfeit extension cords may not have as much copper wire in them as UL-tested ones, Drengenberg notes.
 Because of this, they probably can’t handle the amount of volts or amps for which they're rated.
 That means they could overheat and start a fire, as shown in this video.